North London Attractions

 Don't worry, sud-lovers, we've got you covered too.
 The Blackhorse Beer Mile isn't so much an attraction but more of an undertaking.
 Encompassing eight taprooms along Blackhorse Road, it's the perfect remedy to this unfair game we call life.

 Along this delightful route, you'll encounter a lineup of exceptional breweries, from the adventurous Wild Card to the unique creations of Signature Brew.
-Savor delectable roasts at Big Penny Social and indulge in top-notch cuisine at Auld Hag's Exale Brewery pop-up.
+Savor delectable pizzas and burgers at Big Penny Social, and indulge in top-notch cuisine at Auld Hag's Exale Brewery pop-up.

 As for weekend entertainment, the options are as diverse as the brews.
 Enjoy live music, immersive film screenings, DJ sets, and even speed-dating nights that promise an all-around good time.

-But those were just some of the attractions in North London.
+Those were just some of the many, many attractions North London has to offer.
 If you want to see everything the city has to offer - and save money while doing it - grab a London Pass!
+And, if you liked the above, why not check out our deep dive into the O2 Arena and get the lowdown on all the best hidden hotspots at the Tower of London.

 Dom Bewley